-Acronym Term Explanation Affordable Housing Affordable housing is defined in the National Planning Policy Framework (NPPF) as: Housing for sale or rent, for those whose needs are not met by the market(including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the following definitions: a.
-Affordable housing for rent: meets all of the following conditions: (a) the rent is set in accordance with the Government's rent policy for Social Rent or Affordable Rent, or is at least 20% below local market rents (including service charges where applicable); (b) the landlord is a registered provider, except where it is included as part of a Build to Rent scheme (in which case the landlord need not be a registered provider); and (c) It includes provisions to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision.
-For Build to Rent schemes affordable housing provision to affordable housing provision (and, in this context, is known as Affordable Private Rent). b.
+Acronym Term Explanation Acronym Term Affordable Housing Explanation Affordable housing is defined in the National Planning Policy Framework (NPPF) as: Housing for sale or rent, for those whose needs are not met by the market(including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the following definitions: a.
+Affordable housing for rent: meets all of the following conditions: (a) the rent is set in accordance with the Government's rent policy for Social Rent or Affordable Rent, or is at least 20% below local market rents (including service charges where applicable); (b) the landlord is a registered provider, except where it is included as part of a Build to Rent scheme (in which case the landlord need not be a registered provider); and (c) it includes provisions to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision.
+For Build to Rent schemes affordable housing provision (and, in this context, is known as Affordable Private Rent). b.
 Starter homes: is as specified in Sections 2 and 3 of the Housing and Planning Act 2016 and any secondary legislation made under these sections.
 The definition of a starter home should reflect the meaning set out in statute and any such secondary legislation at the time of plan-preparation or decision-making.
-Where secondary legislation has the effect of limiting a household's eligibility to purchase a starter home to those with a particular maximum level of household income, those restrictions should be used. c.
+Where secondary legislation has the effect of limiting a household's eligibility to purchase a starter home to those with a particular c.
 Discounted market sales housing: is that sold at a discount of at least 20% below local market value.
 Eligibility is determined with regard to local incomes and local house prices.
 Provisions should be in place to ensure housing remains at a discount for future eligible households. d.
-Other affordable routes to home ownership is housing provided for sale that provides a AMR Annual Monitoring Report Annual statement monitoring progress on the Local Plan and on the implementation of policies.
-Also known as Authority Monitoring Report.
+Other affordable routes to home ownership: is housing provided for sale that provides a route to ownership for those who could not achieve home ownership through the market.
+It includes shared ownership, relevant equity loans, other low cost homes for sale (at a price equivalent to at least 20% below local market value) and rent to buy (which includes a period of intermediate rent).
+Where public grant funding is provided, there should be provisions for the homes to remain at an affordable price for future eligible households, or for any receipts to be recycled for alternative affordable housing provision, or refunded to Government or the relevant authority specified in the funding agreement.
+AMR Authority Monitoring Report Annual statement monitoring progress on the Local Plan and on the implementation of policies.
 AONB Area of Outstanding Natural Beauty A national designation to conserve and enhance the natural beauty of the landscape.
 The North Wessex Downs AONB covers 74% of West Berkshire.
 Brownfield Land See 'Previously Developed Land'.
 CS Core Strategy The overarching DPD in the Local Plan which sets out the overall spatial planning policies and objectives for an area.
 Council In this context, the local planning authority; in this case West Berkshire Council.
 References to full Council are to the meeting of all elected members which is the Council's supreme decision making body.
 Density A measurement of how intensively land is occupied by built development.
 For housing, measured in dwellings per net hectare